Course Reserves in the Library

 - Drop off items at the Book Checkout & Pickup Desk where they will be placed on reserve for students to check out for the loan period specified.

-- Patrons with a disability who need a longer loan period for Physical Course Reserve materials should contact Jenna French in the Disability Programs and Resource Center (DPRC) at email@example.com or at (415) 338-7878 and she will arrange for accommodations with us on your behalf.
+Patrons with a disability who need a longer loan period for Physical Course Reserve materials should contact the Disability Programs and Resource Center (DPRC) at firstname.lastname@example.org or at (415) 338-2472 and they will arrange for accommodations with us on your behalf.

 - Embed links to articles and books available electronically directly into iLearn